jdengoh/TechFin/README.md

 REDDIT_USER_AGENT=TechFin/1.0 by YourRedditUsername
 ```

-> API keys are optional — the app falls back to mock data if they are missing.
+> API keys are optional for most features — the app falls back to mock data if they are missing. `OPENAI_API_KEY` is required for the AI chatbot and graph entity extraction.

 ---

 ## Demo

-After seeding, log in with:
+Try it live at [tech-fin-xi.vercel.app](https://tech-fin-xi.vercel.app/) or run locally and log in with:

 - **Username:** `demo`
 - **Password:** `password`